hansonchen1996/hansonchen1996.github.io/_pages/about.md

   - /about.html
 ---

 I’m now a graduate student at China University of Geosciences (Wuhan).
-My research interests are focused on Person re-identification, Cross-modality Image Retrieval, and Computer Vision.
+My research interests are focused on Person Re-identification, Cross-modality Image Retrieval, and Computer Vision.

 I will move to [iFlytek](https://www.iflytek.com/index.html) mid next year, working as a Computer Vision Algorithm Engineer.